-The day then ends with the stay at Udaipur hotels to see the lake city view from the top hotel locations followed by delicious dinner after a long tiring day.
+The day then ends with a stay at Udaipur hotels to see the lake city view from the top hotel locations followed by a delicious dinner after a long tiring day.

 The guests are taken to Pushkar for the amazing darshan of Brahma Temple.

 The Pushkar Brahma Temple dates from the 14th century.
 The colorful structure is made of marble and stone, decorated with silver coins and a hamsa bird (goose or swan) motif, and topped by a distinctive red spire.